Bachelor of Arts (Honours or General) in Sociology

 - Gain employment-relevant experience

-- Study with approachable, world-class professors in a student-centred, welcoming, and cosmopolitan environment
+- Study with approachable, world-class professors in a student-centered, welcoming, and cosmopolitan environment

 Sociology is the study of societies, social life, and social change.
 It investigates social, cultural and demographic issues in Canada and around the world.
 Topics covered include: sexuality, popular culture, inequality, migration, race, ethnicity, class, gender, values, health, family dynamics, law, social movements, institutions, and community.